 Common access Points and Boat Ramps along the Missouri River

-Holter Dam : Holter Dam is a popular campsite and wade fishing area.
-This area can get busy in late summer as guides, recreational floaters and wade fisherman use this access point.
+Holter Dam : Holter Dam is popular spot for camping and wade fishing, Holter Dam sees heavy use in late summer as guides, recreational floaters, and wade anglers access the river here.d wade fisherman use this access point.

-Wolf Creek Bridge: The Wolf Creek Bridge is located about 5.5 miles south of Craig on Highway 434.
-Providing access to the river.
-Offering a large parking lot, drift boat launch, restrooms, and a picnic area.
-A popular area for wade fisherman and drift boat guides.
+Wolf Creek Bridge: The Wolf Creek Bridge is located about 5.5 miles south of Craig on Highway 434, this access point offers a large parking lot, a drift boat launch, restrooms, and a picnic area.
+It is a favorite among both wade anglers and drift boat guides.

-Craig Fishing access Site : Located on Bridge street.
-It provides easy access to the River and has a boat launch, restrooms, and a picnic area.
+Craig Fishing access Site : situated on Bridge Street in Craig, this site provides easy river access with a boat launch, restrooms, and a picnic area.
 Craig is a small town and it is often referred to as the “trout fishing capital of the world.”
 This area is known for its brown and rainbow trout and it is a popular launch point for guided fly fishing trips.

-Stickney Creek Fishing Access Site: 3.7 miles north of Craig on Craig frontage Road, this site offers access to the Missouri River as well as Stickney Creek.
-There is a boat ramp launch, restrooms, campsites and a picnic area.
+Stickney Creek Fishing Access Site: Located 3.7 miles north of Craig on Craig Frontage Road, this site offers access to both the Missouri River and Stickney Creek.
+Amenities include a boat ramp, restrooms, campsites, and a picnic area.

-Mid Canon recreation area: Exit 240 off I-15, then 1/2 mile south on Bald Eagle Dr to Golden Eagle.
-Turn left 1.5 Miles North of the Dearborn.
+Mid Canon recreation area: Located off Exit 240 on I-15, then a half-mile south on Bald Eagle Drive to Golden Eagle.
+Turn left and continue 1.5 miles north of the Dearborn.

-Prewett Creek: This site is located about 10 miles north of Craig on Highway 434.
-It provides access to the Missouri River as well as Prewett Creek.
-There is a boat launch, restrooms, and a picnic area.
+Prewett Creek: About 13 miles north of Craig on Highway 434, this site provides access to both the Missouri River and Prewett Creek.
+It includes a boat launch, restrooms, and a picnic area.

-Pelican Point : It offers amenities such as a boat and kayak ramp, camping area, picnic tables, and restrooms.
-7 miles south of Cascade, take Hardy Creek Exit 247 off I-15, then 1.75 miles north on Old US Highway 91.
+Pelican Point : Located 7.2 miles south of Cascade, take Hardy Creek Exit 247 off I-15, then drive 1.75 miles north on Old U.S. Highway 91.
+This site offers a boat ramp, camping area, picnic tables, and restrooms.

-In summary, Montana’s river access laws for fishermen are based on the principle of public ownership.
-Access is generally allowed from public right-of-ways, it’s important to ensure that you are accessing the river legally and following all applicable fishing regulations.
-By doing so, you can enjoy some of the best fishing in the world while respecting the rights of private landowners and the environment.
+Montana’s river access laws for fishermen are based on the principle of public ownership.
+Access is generally allowed from public right-of-ways.
+It’s important to ensure that you are accessing the river legally and following all applicable fishing regulations.
+By doing so, you can enjoy some of the best fishing in the world while respecting the rights of private landowners.
+Click here to see float distances.